 - Next, read actively trying to observe patterns and connections between ideas in the paragraph.

-- Try to predict words or phrases that seem to complete the sentence, then see if words which convey the same meaning are present among the answer choices.
+- Try to predict words or phrases that seem to complete the sentence, then see if words that convey the same meaning are present among the answer choices.

 - Do not think that the first blank is the one that should be filled up first; maybe one of the other blanks is easier to fill first.
 Select your choice for that blank, and then see whether you can complete another blank.
 If none of the choices for the other blank seem to make sense, go back and reconsider your first selection.